 1. One-time preparation

-2. Save it to a file and give it a name ending with .user.js
+- Save it to a file and give it a name ending with

 2.1.
-Drag the file into any Violentmonkey tab or popup
+Drag .user.js file into any Violentmonkey UI page [Chrome only]

-⚡ If you assigned a hotkey to activate Violentmonkey in the browser's options for extensions, you can press it while dragging the file, which opens the extension's popup into which you can drop the dragged file.
+If you assign a hotkey to activate Violentmonkey in the browser’s options for extensions, you can press it while dragging the file.

 2.2.
-Drag the file into the browser toolbar or tab label area
+Drag .user.js file into the browser toolbar or tab label area

-• In Chrome-like browsers you must enable "Allow access to file URLs" in Violentmonkey's details in chrome://extensions page first.
-Since this is dangerous (any userscript will be able to read any local file via GM_xmlhttpRequest), you may want to use the other methods instead.
+chrome://extensionspage first.
+Since this is dangerous (any userscript will be able to read any local file via GM_xmlhttpRequest), you may want to use the other methods instead. -

 2.3.
 Set up a server and navigate to http://localhost:8080/my-script.user.js